Carl-Firle/Aerosol_Study_Wind_Instruments/fig/Task Plots/Aerosol Emission/#Description.md

-# Aerosol Emission Rates from all subjects in the groups
+# Aerosol emission rates of all individuals in the groups

-The plots show the aerosol emission rates from all subjects in the four groups for the different tasks.
-The point indicates the aerosol emission rate value, error bars indicate standard deviation.
-The values correspond to the displayed subject's ID.
+The plots show the aerosol emission rates of all individuals in the four groups for the different tasks.
+The point indicates the maximum likelihood estimation of the aerosol emission rate, error bars indicate the standard deviation according to bootstrap estimation.
+The values are labelled by the individual IDs.

 # Translation Table
  | German | English |